 For advanced players, you may come across a violin that has five strings.
 In this case, the fifth string would be 5th below the G3 at C3.

-In even more rare cases, you will find electric violins that have different string counts between 5 and 7.
-These violins can have a C and an F lower than the G3 which allows the player to tap into the lower cello's range.
+In even rarer cases, you will find electric violins that have different string counts between 5 and 7.
+These violins can have a C and an F lower than the G3, which allows the player to tap into the lower cello's range.

 It's recommended that violinists change their strings every 300 hours or so.
 To keep them well-maintained, they should be wiped down regularly.

 Restringing isn't as hard as it would seem, and most violinists can easily do it on their own.
 The first key is to replace each string one at a time in order to avoid messing up the tension in the strings of the instrument.

 To remove the strings, you can adjust the tuning peg until it's loose enough.
 That's the easy part!
 You will then thread each new string one by one, where it gets a bit tricky, and you'll likely want to follow pictures or a video if you're a beginner.

 Forsyth has a pretty straightforward guide that I think is super helpful if you need the visual.

 The viola, which is slightly larger than the violin, also has four strings.
 The cello is a larger instrument played upright, and it typically has four strings as well.